 Due Dates (Anticipated): October 2026 (Letter of Intent) | February 2027 (Full application)

-Summary: Supports early-career faculty in Parkinson’s disease research as they transition to independent research careers, emphasizing innovative and impactful projects.
+Summary: Supports early-career faculty in Parkinson’s disease research as they transition to independent research careers.